A3XX/dns_at_home/README.md

  ```bash
  curl -sSL https://git.io/Jctzj | bash
  ```
-If you want to change crontab update time please visit[this link](https://crontab-generator.org/)
+If you want to change automatic updates schedule please visit [this link](https://crontab-generator.org/)

 ## Step 6: Chnage DNS on your router
 Everyone has different router at home so you will need to consult manual of router to change the DNS server.
 [This link](https://www.lifewire.com/how-to-change-dns-servers-on-most-popular-routers-2617995) has information on most of the widely routers on how to change the DNS.